-An accessible version of the Strategy can be accessed on the APS Workforce Strategy webpage.
+The Australian Public Service Commission is committed to providing web accessible content wherever possible.
 If you are having difficulties with accessing this document, please email apswfp@apsc.gov.au.

 Contents

 Commissioner's Foreword 4 Delivering for Tomorrow: A Workforce Strategy for the APS 5 Why an APS-wide Workforce Strategy?
 6 Delivering for Tomorrow: the APS Workforce Strategy 2025 6 Objective of the APS Workforce Strategy 6 The APS working as one enterprise 7 Change is shaping our workforce and how we deliver 7 Our workforce must continue to evolve to meet changing demands 18 Delivering for Tomorrow: An Action Plan for the APS workforce 19 Action 1: Attract, build and retain skills, expertise and talent 20 Action 2: Embrace data, technology and flexible and responsive workforce models 25 Action 3: Strengthen integrity and purposeful leadership 31 Workforce Strategy within the APS Operating Model 36 APS Values and Code of Conduct 36 Our actions align with and complement existing strategies 36 Implementation and Realising Success 37 Agency-specific workforce planning is a key enabler of success 37 APSC Centre of Excellence - building workforce planning capability across the APS 37 Monitoring and review 38 Benefits realisation 38 Case Studies 39 Australian Government Graduate Program 39 Building diversity in digital roles 39 TechLauncher - developing the next generation of tech professionals 40 GovHack - accessing talent in a different work model 40 APS Centres of Expertise - Behavioural Economics Team of the Australian Government 41 Developing strong leadership pipelines 41 References 42 Attachment 1 47